azmaveth/taskspec/README.md

 cp .env.example .env
 # Edit the .env file with your preferred settings
 ```

+> **Note:** Activating the virtual environment is only needed during installation.
+Once you've installed the `ts` command using `bin/install_ts`, you can run TaskSpec commands without activating the virtual environment first.

 The `install_ts` script will:
 1. Create a wrapper script named `ts` in your user's bin directory